WuhaoStatistic/Liu-text-mining-project/README.md

 # Liu-text-mining-project

-data is from github by search keyword extration dataset
+data is from github by searching keyword extration dataset

 the paper is named 732A81-2022-PRA1-wuhwa469.pdf